Rental Housing Tribunal

-Formed in 2001, the tribunal is comprised of five members (including a chair and vice chairperson) appointed by the Provincial Minister of Human Settlements, who each have expertise in property management, housing development and consumer matters pertaining to rental housing.
+Formed in 2001, the tribunal is comprised of five members (including a chair and vice-chairperson) appointed by the Provincial Minister of Human Settlements, who each have expertise in property management, housing development and consumer matters about rental housing.

 The tribunal is assisted by the Support Component of the Directorate Housing Settlement.

 The tribunal seeks to:

 - Harmonise relationships between landlords and tenants in the rental housing sector.